mariia-korzun/hw-for-function/README.md

 Install Node.js

 Fork this repository
 Clone your newly created repo
-	Go to folder of project
+Go to project folder
-	To install all dependencies use npm install
+Install all dependencies (use npm install)
-	Run npm test in the command line
+To run tests you should change script "test" to "mocha" Run npm test in the command line
 You will see the number of passing and failing tests

+!!!!!!!!!!Don't forget to change this script back to "npm run test:junit" before commit!!!!!!!!

 Submit to AutoCode

 Open AutoCode and login
+Go to your course
-	Subscribe to JavaScript Mentoring | JavaScript PreScreening Select your task (JavaScript PreScreening Tasks)
+Select your task
 Submit your solution to Autocode

 Notes

 We recommend you to use nodejs of version 12 or lower.
 If you using are any of the features which are not supported by v12, the score won't be submitted.
 Each of your test case is limited to 30 sec.

 # HW-for-Function